wandb/docs/docs/guides/weave/intro.md

 ### Plot a chart
 1. Hover your mouse next to a panel and click **Add a new panel**.
-2. Copy the dataset you want to plot.
+2. Copy the Weave Expression for the dataset you want to plot.
+This Weave Expression is the path/location of the dataset object in the Weave compute graph.
-3. Click on Table.
+3. Click on Table to change this Weave Panel type.
 4. From the dropdown, select **Plot**.

 ![](/images/weave/qs_table_plot.gif)

 ### Share a dashboard
-Select the **Publish** button on the top right of your dashboard to share your weave board:
+Select the **Publish** button in the top right of your view to share your Weave Board:

 ![](/images/weave/make_quick_board.gif)